mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 * **`input_schema` (Optional):** Define a schema representing the expected input structure.
 If set, the user message content passed to this agent *must* be a JSON string conforming to this schema.
 Your instructions should guide the user or preceding agent accordingly.

 * **`output_schema` (Optional):** Define a schema representing the desired output structure.
 If set, the agent's final response *must* be a JSON string conforming to this schema.
-    * **Constraint:** Using `output_schema` enables controlled generation within the LLM but **disables the agent's ability to use tools or transfer control to other agents**.
-Your instructions must guide the LLM to produce JSON matching the schema directly.

 * **`output_key` (Optional):** Provide a string key.
 If set, the text content of the agent's *final* response will be automatically saved to the session's state dictionary under this key.
 This is useful for passing results between agents or steps in a workflow.
     * In Python, this might look like: `session.state[output_key] = agent_response_text`